MD & DC Metro Residential Real Estate Update

 Olney

-Move-in-ready homes remain the strongest performers.
+Move-in-ready homes continue to be the top performers.

 Damascus

-Steady demand continues for well-priced detached homes.
+Steady demand for well-priced detached homes continues.

 What This Means for Buyers